ezshuttle/ezapi/README.md

 * includeBabySeat: false  (bool - BabySeat is requested - required)
 * includeTrailer: false (bool - Trailer is requested - required)
 * returnPickupDateTime: 2019-08-19T08:00:00.000Z (datetime - If NULL reservation is one way only - optional)
+* includeAvailabilityCheck: true (if true then an availability check will be conducted.
+Default is false if not specified)

 Response Body
 ```json